 Some of the best reasons to visit San Diego in the winter are the holiday celebrations.
 You can go ice skating within sight of the beach, watch a big balloon parade, or see Santa Claus ride a surfboard.
-Except during the year-end holidays, you can also get lower prices on hotel rooms.
+And if you travel outside of the holiday period, you can also get lower prices on hotel rooms.

 Unfortunately, winter isn't perfect, even in sunny San Diego.
 Winter is the rainiest and cloudiest time of the year.
 The maximum average rain is only a couple of inches per month—but it can all fall within a day or two, and if you're the unlucky visitor who arrives during a rainstorm, you'll need a Plan B, which would be to try some of the things to do on a rainy day in San Diego.